 - Have no diploma or degree from a four-year educational institution

 Another example of geographically limited scholarships for moms are those offered by the Capture the Dream organization.
-They offer a Single Parent Scholarship designed to offer assistance for single moms or dads with low-incomes as they enroll in an accredited two- or four-year educational instituition.
+They provide a Single Parent Scholarship designed to offer assistance for single moms or dads with low-incomes as they enroll in an accredited two- or four-year educational institution.
 This scholarship is only available to residents of the San Francisco Bay area.

 Some Good Scholarships for Moms Are Specialized

 Some scholarships, like those designed to provide assistance for single mothers, are intended to address very specific needs.
 Some scholarships may be intended for future teachers, for artists, or bilingual students.

 Some scholarships may be designed to help students with disabilities or students with extraordinary circumstances.

 A good example of a very specific scholarship is the Beatrice F. Kroesche Fund Scholarship.
 This fund provides financial assistance for single mothers with visual or hearing impairments.
 An applicant must be nominated and must be in good academic standing, must be working toward a degree in the humanities or education, and must have a GPA of at least 3.0.

 It is only available to give financial help for single mothers who are currently majoring in liberal arts.
 Students must also plan to transfer to a four-year university, have at least a 3.0 GPA, have completed at least 12 college credits at the community college, and have a financial need.

 Emerge is an exciting scholarship organization.
 They accept donations from private individuals to help create specific scholarships for single mothers and women.
 Since 2001, they have helped 100 women and provided $50,000 in academic scholarships.